 My third party’s insurer paid up fairly quickly, although they wouldn’t settle the optional Collision Damage Waiver (CDW) fee on the hire car.

 My own insurer settled my claim in about 3 weeks knowing that it would take some time to conclude the investigations.

-I was surprised that my claim was settled so quickly, as my third party’s friends emptied the boot of their car which was widely suspected to be drugs before the Police arrived and stormed his third party’s takeaway wearing masks and threatening his family.
+I was surprised that my claim was settled so quickly, as my third party’s friends emptied the boot of their car which was widely suspected to be drugs before the Police arrived.
+They also stormed his third party’s takeaway wearing masks and threatening his family.
 I saw the mobile phone footage.

 Both third parties were in dispute (and may still be).
 I know his third party engaged their own lawyer and took witness statements complete with CCTV footage to evidence what had happened.

 I reckon that my insurer simply took the view that it was more than likely that he was to blame for the carnage and simply settled my claim in full.
 My insurer contacted me about 6 months later to ask some more questions as they were looking to instigate Court proceedings against my third party’s insurer who were denying liability.

 This could have been much worse as I was lucky not to have been in the car or anywhere near it at the time of this collision.